TOID: Topographical identifier

 A TOID consists of two parts: a prefix ‘osgb’, and a unique identifier that is 13-16 digits long.
 For example, the TOID for the Tower of London is osgb1000006032892.
 In GML 2, a TOID is encoded as a gml:fid (Feature Identifier); in GML 3 as a gml:id.

 Around 440 million man-made and natural features have been thus identified: buildings, roads, fields, phone boxes, pillar boxes, landmarks and many other types.
 The identification system is designed to be used in GIS, digital cartography and in any customized computer application, including non-cartographic ones, where information about fixed, real-world features needs to be managed.
 Using consistent identifiers (IDs) makes it much easier to share data between various kinds of applications and systems.
 A TOID remains constant throughout the lifetime of the real-world feature it identifies, and is guaranteed not to be reassigned to anything else when the feature no longer exists.

-In OS MasterMap, Ordnance Survey's master database, every feWikisature is identified by a TOID.
+In OS MasterMap, Ordnance Survey's master database, every feature is identified by a TOID.
 Other attributes of the feature are defined by relating them, via GML, to the TOID.
-Users of OS MasterMap relate their own data to TOIDs of items of interest to them.
-Unlike with a custom-designed GIS, one organisation can share data with another organisation easily since TOIDs are maintained centrally by Ordnance Survey, and are free to reuse.
+Users of OS MasterMap relate their own data to TOIDs of the relevant items.
+This allows organisations to share data easily and cheaply since TOIDs are maintained centrally by Ordnance Survey, and are free to reuse.